RyanLua/Roblox-Catalog-Notifier/README.md

-# Twitter-Roblox-Catalog-Notifier
+# Roblox Catalog Notifier

-🤖 A Node.js server that posts new Roblox avatar items to X (formerly Twitter).
+A Node.js server that posts new Roblox items to X using the Roblox Marketplace API